bitsongofficial/go-bitsong/x/fantoken/spec/03_messages.md

 ## MsgBurn

 The `MsgBurn` message is used to burn _fan token_.
 It takes as input `Coin`, and `Sender` (as above, the `Coin` is an object made up of the `denom` of the _fan token_ to burn and its quantity, expressed in micro unit, while `Sender` must be equal to the user who want to burn the tokens).
 The module can verify whether the burning operation is lawful (i.e., the sender has a sufficient amount of token, in other words check if `sender balance` > `amount to burn`).
-At this point, the token is burned, the supply is lowered and an `EventBurn` event is emitted.
+At this point, the token is burned, the supply is lowered, the **module deduct the `burn fee` from the `owner` wallet** and an `EventBurn` event is emitted.
 In such a way, that specific token ends its lifecycle, as shown in the [relative docs](01_concepts.md#Lifecycle-of-a-fan-token).

 ```go